tinyzqh/circuit-sat/README.md

 3. [CNFtoAIG](http://fmv.jku.at/cnf2aig/): A converter extracts an AIG in AIGER format from a CNF in DIMACS format;
 4. [PyMiniSolvers](https://github.com/liffiton/PyMiniSolvers): a Python API for the MiniSat and MiniCard constraint solvers.

-The installation of these libraries is all include [Setup.sh](setup.sh).
+The downloading and installation of these libraries are packed in [setup.sh](setup.sh).

 ### Workflow
 * **Step1**: *PyMiniSovlers* to generate SAT and UNSAT pairs in *dimacs* format, which representing the propositional equations as CNF;